Children and animal safety.

 Zoonoses

-Some people think that getting a pocket pet, reptile, or another exotic animal might seem like the right choice.
-Unfortunately if you have small children exotic pets such as reptiles or birds can be a danger to your family’s health if hygiene precautions are not observed.
+Some parents may think that getting a pocket pet, a reptile, or another exotic animal may be the right choice for their child.
+Unfortunately if you have small children exotic pets such as reptiles or birds can be a danger to your family’s health if strict hygiene precautions are not observed and adhered to.

-What is Zoonosis / Zoonoses, it is any infectious disease that is able to be transmitted from animals, both wild and domesticated, from animals to humans or from humans to animals.
+What is Zoonosis; A Zoonoses is any infectious disease that is able to be transmitted from animals, both wild or domesticated, from animals to humans or from humans to animals.
 The latter is called reverse Zoonosis.
 The word is derived from the Greek words zòon (animal) and nosos (ill).
-Some of these diseases can be extremely serious and may be potentially life-threatening, others may cause only transient mild disease.
-Whilst reported instances of transmission of disease between domesticated animals and humans are thankfully not frequent.
-But they nevertheless represent significant disease prevalence.
+Some of these diseases are extremely serious and can be potentially life-threatening; others may cause only transient mild disease.
+Whilst reported instances of transmission of disease between domesticated animals and humans are thankfully not frequent, but nevertheless represent significant disease prevalence.

 Children Handling Pets.
 Play Safe.
 Be safe.
 Responsible pet care